 Thousands of UK residents relocate each year to the warmer climates of Europe, with France being one of the most popular places to settle.
 Only a few hours away from London, France is seen as a little bit of exotic continental Europe right on the doorstep of the UK and the culture, lifestyle and environment prove to be a big draw for many UK citizens.

-As part of the EU, UK citizens can freely move to France without too much trouble, but as with any move abroad there are certain documents you must remember to take with you.
+Since Brexit, UK citizens need a visa to stay in France for more than 90 days, but as with any move abroad there are certain documents you must remember to take with you.

 Important Documents to Take When Moving to France